LazaUK/AlexaGadgetKit-LegoEV3/README.md

 ```
 const COLOR_NAMES = ["No color", "Black", "Blue", "Green", "Yellow", "Red", "White", "Brown"];
 ```
-So, when Echo device receives an event and its **EventsReceivedRequestHandler** verifies that it's a **Touch** specific one, it will read the code.
-If it's bigger than 0, i.e. colour sensor was able to determine the colour, Alexa skill will generate a random number between 2 and 12 to simulate dice roller and then will instruct relevant player on how many steps he / she needs to take.
+So, when Echo device receives an event and its **EventsReceivedRequestHandler** verifies that it's a **Touch** specific one, it will read the colour code first.
+If it's bigger than 0, i.e. colour sensor was able to determine certain colour, then Alexa skill will generate a random number between 2 and 12 to simulate dice roller and instruct relevant player on the number of steps to take.
 ```
     if (name === 'Touch') {
         let answer = parseInt(payload.answer);